djhi12/lua/README.md

 ## Sources

 - Official Lua Documentation: The official Lua website provides comprehensive documentation and resources for learning Lua.
-Lua.org
+[Lua.org - Docs](https://www.lua.org/docs.html)
 - Programming in Lua: A detailed book by Roberto Ierusalimschy, one of the creators of Lua.
 Programming in Lua
 - Roblox Developer Hub: A wealth of tutorials and resources for using Lua within Roblox Studio.
-Roblox Developer Hub
+[Roblox Developer Hub](https://devforum.roblox.com/t/roblox-developer-hub-help/622179)
 - Online Lua Tutorials: Various free resources and tutorials available online for additional practice and learning.

 ## Best Practices